NeedABigGod/NeedABigGod.github.io/src/lib/excerpts/business-admin.md

 ---
-layout: section
+layout: excerpt
 ---

-Business Administration and Consulting
+# Business Administration and Consulting

 From simple clerical to process efficiency and business consultation